This article introduces new contributors to the process of editing existing pages and creating new ones.

 - Click the Preview button, within the editing function at the top or bottom of the page.

 - This opens the preview page, showing your revisions in a new window, or tab.

 - Each time you click this button, it refreshes your preview page with the latest changes.

 Be careful!
 Previewing a page does not save your progress.
 Don't close the editing tab until you've saved your work.

 After previewing your changes, you will want to save your revision.
 Before you save, look for the revision comment box, below the editing box, leaving a comment to inform other contributors why you made changes.
 For example, you might have added a new section, changed some words to make the terminology more consistent, rewritten a paragraph to clarify the language, or removed information because it was redundant.

 Table of Contents

-The 'In this Article' section of an article, is an auto-generated list of links to the headings on the page.
+The 'On this Page' section of an article, is an auto-generated list of links to the headings on the page.
 The wording of these can be edited via the headings.
-It's also possible to remove a table of contents, or decrease its number of links, by selecting 'Edit Page Title and Properties', changing the value of the "TOC" drop down.
+It's also possible to remove a table of contents or decrease its number of links, by selecting 'Edit Page Title and Properties', changing the value of the "TOC" drop down.